michael-sumner/go-make-things/content/articles/2017-10-11-debouncing-events-with-requestanimationframe-for-better-performance.md

 - JavaScript
 - Web Performance
 date: '2017-10-11'
+permalink: /debouncing-events-with-requestanimationframe-for-better-performance/
 title: Debouncing events with requestAnimationFrame() for better performance
+url: /2017/10/11/debouncing-events-with-requestanimationframe-for-better-performance
 ---

-Earlier this year, I wrote an article about [how `scroll` and `resize` event listeners can be crippling for performance](/event-listener-performance-with-vanilla-js/) on certain browsers.
+Earlier this year, I wrote an article about [how `scroll` and `resize` event listeners can be crippling for performance](https://gomakethings.com/event-listener-performance-with-vanilla-js/) on certain browsers.

 The solution is a technique known as debouncing.